What Tax Deductions Do High-Income Earners Use Most?by

-New data released by the IRS sheds some light on just what tax deductions high-income earners take.
+New data released by the IRS sheds some light on just what income tax deductions high-income earners take.

 The hands-down winner is the deduction for state and local taxes, with households earning more than $200,000 annually deducting $243 billion in 2014.
 That’s 47 percent of all state and local taxes deducted by US households that year.